 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

 This entry was posted on Sunday, August 17th, 2014 at 4:00 pm and is filed under Conventions, Guest, Live Audience, Research, Sci-fi, Season 9.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.